microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

 # Further studies

-To reduce complexity and lower learning curve, this sample is limited in scope.
+To reduce complexity and lower the learning curve, this sample is limited in scope.
 In your production system, you should consider enhancing it and review its threat model.

 - Using refresh token
    - Save the refresh token on the server side of your web app, never expose it to the browser or the bot